David Dolan (boxer)

 David Dolan (born 7 October 1979) is a British former professional boxer who competed from 2006 to 2013.
 At regional level, he challenged twice for the British cruiserweight title in 2009 and 2013, and once for the Commonwealth title in 2009.
 As an amateur, he won a gold medal at the 2002 Commonwealth Games.

 Boxing career

-Amateur
+Amateur career

-He became British champion at 201 lbs from 2000-2002.

-At the Commonwealth Games 2002 he competed at super-heavyweight and beat David Cadieux of Canada in the final, winning 27-20.
+Dolan was a three-time winner of the prestigious British heavyweight title in 2000, 2001 and 2002.

+Dolan represented the 2002 English team at the 2002 Commonwealth Games in Manchester, England, where he competed in the super heavyweight division.
+He won the gold medal after beating Jerry Butler of the Bahamas, Star Tauasi of Niue and Kevin Evans of Wales before winning the final against David Cadieux of Canada, winning 27-20.

 Dolan then dropped down again to 201 lbs where he lost in the second round of the World Championships to hard-punching southpaw Viktar Zuyev, who knocked him down twice.
 Later in the year he split a pair of fights with American star Matt Godfrey.
 At the World Championships in 2005, he lost to eventual runner up Elchin Alizade.

 Early professional career

 Dolan begun his professional career competing at heavyweight and had his first professional contest in May 2006 scoring a four round points victory over Nabil Haciani.
 Over the next two years he fought six more times scoring wins over experienced journeymen Paul King, Luke Simpkin, Tony Booth and Lee Swaby.